earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ~~~

-I'm using Amazon's suggested base container for Node.js which is a redhat linux container with the AWS lambda runtime installed.
+I'm using Amazon's suggested base container for Node.js which is a Red Hat linux container with the AWS lambda runtime installed.

 Using Amazon's images, the lambda runtime is already installed and everything is configured for it to start up.
 I can see this using `docker inspect`